arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 What if you jump to a bookmark and you have already killed the buffer it targets?
 In the [previous post](/emacs-registers) we sow how Registers deal with this with some less than crystalline machinery.
-On this regards, Bookmarks are way more linear: they always store a file path, not a buffer reference.
+On this regards, bookmarks are way more linear: they always store a file path, not a buffer reference.
 Create a bookmark, visit the `bookmark-alist` variable (`M-x describe-variable RET bookmark-alist`) and notice the field